aws/Trusted-Advisor-Tools/ExposedAccessKeys/stepbystep/README.md

 def get_events(username, starttime, endtime):
-    """ Retrieves detailed list of CloudTrail events that occured between the specified time interval.
+    """ Retrieves detailed list of CloudTrail events that occurred between the specified time interval.
     Args:
         username (string): Username to lookup CloudTrail events for. starttime(datetime): Start of interval to lookup CloudTrail events between. endtime(datetime): End of interval to lookup CloudTrail events between.
     Returns:
         (dict)
-        Dictionary containing list of CloudTrail events occuring between the start and end time with detailed information for each event.
+        Dictionary containing list of CloudTrail events occurring between the start and end time with detailed information for each event.
     """
     try:
         response = cloudtrail.lookup_events(